Skip to main content

 Travelling around this region, you inevitably hear about this Renaissance man - Frederick II.

-Presumed bust of Frederick II in limestone, dating back to the 13th C.
+Presumed bust of Frederick II in limestone, dating back to the 13th century.

 Today, Barletta Castle is home to the municipal library, the civic museum and a conference and exhibition hall.